dogweather/forkful/content/en/fish-shell/data-formats-and-serialization/working-with-yaml.md

   \ in\u2026"
 lastmod: '2024-03-13T22:45:00.492355-06:00'
 model: gpt-4-0125-preview
-summary: "Working with YAML involves parsing and manipulating YAML (YAML Ain't Markup\
-  \ Language) files, a data serialization format used for configuration files, in\u2026"
+summary: Working with YAML involves parsing and manipulating YAML (YAML Ain't Markup Language) files, a data serialization format used for configuration files, in Fish Shell.
 title: Working with YAML
 weight: 41
 ---